HadoopGenomics/Hadoop-BAM/README.txt

 In the output above, the version string is "2.0.0-cdh4.6.0".

 You should also set the value of the java.version property appropriately.
+The default is Java version 1.6.

 ### Build